Diversity & Inclusion

 To help accomplish our mission, Davis Wright Tremaine has partnered with a number of leading associations, organizations, and programs helping to promote diversity and inclusion in the legal community.

-A one-year fellowship sponsored by Davis Wright Tremaine for students of color and/or those from diverse or underrepresented communities interested in a legal career as an attorney, paralegal, support staff and more.
+As DWT is committed to continually working to ensure our firm and our industry reflect our communities, we are proud to offer a one-year fellowship co-sponsored by T-Mobile for students of color and/or those from diverse or underrepresented communities interested in a legal career as an attorney, paralegal, support staff, and more.

-- Those who pursue the attorney path, upon completion of the fellowship as outlined above, will receive a fully funded LSAT preparatory course
+- Upon completion of the fellowship as outlined above; fellows will receive a fully funded LSAT preparatory course

 - Must be a current sophomore or junior at a college or university in Washington state